-Clients should be aware that LPL charges transaction charges in addition to the fee that you pay for investment advisory services provided through WWM.
-In many instances, LPL makes available mutual funds in a SWM I account that offer various classes of shares, including shares designated as Class A Shares and shares designed for advisory programs, which can be titled, for example, as "Class I," "institutional," "investor," "retail," "service," "administrative" or "platform" share classes ("Platform Shares").
-Certain share classes pay LPL compensation for the administrative and recordkeeping services LPL provides to the mutual fund.
-Client should understand that another financial services firm may offer the same mutual fund at a lower overall cost to the investor than is available through LPL.
+In many instances, LPL makes available mutual funds in a SWM II account that offer various classes of shares, including shares designated as Class A Shares and shares designed for advisory programs, which can be titled, for example, as "Class I," "institutional," "investor," "retail," "service," "administrative" or "platform" share classes ("Platform Shares").
+The Platform Share class offered for a particular mutual fund in SWM II in many cases will not be the least expensive share class that the mutual fund makes available and was selected by LPL in certain cases because the share class pays LPL compensation for the administrative and recordkeeping services LPL provides to the mutual fund.
+Client should understand that another financial services firm may offer the same mutual fund at a lower overall cost to the investor than is available through SWM II.
+In other instances, a mutual fund may offer only Class A Shares, but another similar mutual fund may be available that offers Platform Shares.
 Class A Shares typically pay LPL a 12b-1 fee for providing brokerage-related services to the mutual funds.
 Platform Shares generally are not subject to 12b-1 fees.
-Because of the different expenses of the mutual fund share classes, it is generally more expensive for a client to own Class A Shares than Platform Shares, however the Class A Shares may appear to be less expensive, due to the difference in the type of fee charged.
-An investor in Platform Shares will pay lower fees over time, and keep more of his or her investment returns than an investor who holds Class A Shares of the same fund.
+Because of the different expenses of the mutual fund share classes, it is generally more expensive for a client to own Class A Shares than Platform Shares.
+An investor in Platform Shares will pay lower fees over time and keep more of his or her investment returns than an investor who holds Class A Shares of the same fund.